djhmateer/hugo-quickstart/content/posts/32 kveik 38 pale ale.md

 This is a delicious beer.
 The additional hops are good and the additional strength too.
 I'll probably dial it down a bit next time to make more sessionalble, but keep the hop content up.

+## To try next time

+- get grains ready the night before
+- try grainfather timer for water is at 65 when I wake up - around 20 litres
+- brew 1.5x or 2x... and go for stronger.. so can water down.. make more on same day